satyarat/dsot-documents/README.md

 This document will be used to define, refine and lock the design and specifications for this software mechanism.

-Any and all parts of these documents will be open for review and change as long as it adheres to the intentions of developing this mechanism (formalized in the Preamble).
+Any and all parts of these documents will be open for review and change as long as it adheres to the intentions of developing this mechanism (formalized in the [Preamble][preamble]).
 Most of the content before the specifications are my preliminary approaches and concepts.
 Changes to them will eventually affect the specifications documents.

 <u>High-level overview of design and development process</u>:
 > concept –> design –> functional specifications –> technical specifications –> TDD –> code –> functional test –> unit implementation –> integrations tests –> final implementation